mui/mui-x/packages/x-charts/README.md

 # @mui/x-charts

 This package is the community edition of the chart components.
-It's part of MUI X, an open-core extension of MUI, with advanced components.
+It's part of MUI X, an open-core extension of MUI Core, with advanced components.

 ## Installation